 While AI audio is not as personable and emotive as human speech, progress is being made.
 And in certain cases, it's hard to tell the difference.
 Just listen to this example, which compares voice actor Joe Coen's AI voice against his voice clone, 'Joe':

 The quality of your text-to-speech audio will depend largely on the AI voice itself.
-As well as having the option to create a custom voice, our users get access to an AI voice library featuring voices from Amazon Polly, Yandex, Microsoft Azure, and Google Cloud.
-Subscribers can also use exclusive voices like 'Joe', which are created in collaboration with voice actors.
+As well as having the option to create a custom voice, our users get access to an AI voice library featuring voices from Amazon Polly, Microsoft Azure, and Google Cloud.
+Subscribers can also use premium voices like 'Joe', which are ethically created in collaboration with voice actors.

 “[AI voices] are of such good quality that it’s kind of hard to distinguish [them] from human voices.
 Particularly for news articles, they are a really good solution to the audio problem.” — Paddy Logue, digital editor at The Irish Times.⁶